 Our biodiversity work

-Our yearly project snapshot provide an update on key achievements across our biodiversity programme, projects underway with the community and stakeholders, data and infographics, and case studies from across the region.
+Our yearly project snapshot provides an update on key achievements across our biodiversity programme, projects underway with the community and stakeholders, data and infographics, and case studies from across the region.

 As the largest region in the country, Canterbury forms a significant part of New Zealand's unique network of biodiversity.

 Working with landowners and the community, our biodiversity programme focuses on projects across the region that protect, maintain, and enhance our indigenous biodiversity.

 Indigenous biodiversity continues to be negatively affected by humans and is in a state of decline across Aotearoa New Zealand.

 - action for priority ecosystems;